chinanuj/chinanuj/README.md

 </div>

 ## 👨‍💻 Who am I?
 Just a developer who loves solving problems and sometimes creates new ones.
-I'm Anuj Chincholikar, currently exploring the vast universe of code one bug at a time.
+I am Currently exploring the vast universe of code one bug at a time.
 When I'm not staring at error messages, I'm probably thinking about how to make them look prettier.

 ```javascript
 const anuj = {